MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOHubSiteAssociation.md

 ---
 external help file:
 applicable: SharePoint Online
-title: Disconnect-SPOHubSite
+title: Add-SPOHubSiteAssociation
 schema: 2.0.0
 ---

-# Disconnect-SPOHubSite
+# Add-SPOHubSiteAssociation

 ## SYNOPSIS
-Disconnects a site from a hub site.
+Associates a site with a hub site.

 ## SYNTAX

 ```
-Disconnect-SPOHubSite [-Site] <SpoSitePipeBind>
+Add-SPOHubSiteAssociation [-Site] <SpoSitePipeBind> `
+-HubSite <SpoHubSitePipeBind> `
 [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use this cmdlet to disconnect a site from a hub site.
-The site will no longer be associated with the hub site.
+Use this cmdlet to associate a site with a hub site.

 If the site or hub site doesn’t exist, this cmdlet returns a “File not found” error.